tofuweasel/ha-brmesh-bridge/NEW_FEATURES.md

 6. **Click "🔍 Scan for Lights"**
    - Scans for 30 seconds
-   - Finds all 7 lights
+   - Finds all your lights
    - Registers them automatically
    - Shows: "Discovered 7 new devices"